tanoManzo/notes/STAT115 2021 HARVARD/ChIP-Seq.md

 ![[Pasted image 20240312154443.png]]
 ![[Pasted image 20240312154826.png]]
 ![[Pasted image 20240312155001.png]]
-each rectangle is a DNA sequence called seq-element.
+each rectangle is a DNA sequence called sis-element.
 The other are TF.

 ![[Pasted image 20240312155216.png]]
 to break the DNA